tomashauser/relational-converter-frontend-tests/README.md

+# Description

+This repository contains tests for the frontend of the [Relational API](https://dspace.cvut.cz/handle/10467/101022) project.
+The frontend has a separate codebase [here](https://github.com/tomashauser/relational-converter-frontend).
+These tests are written in Selenium using a [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) ideology.

-# SUT description
+# SUT
-For the SUT I chose a website from my [bachelor's thesis](https://dspace.cvut.cz/handle/10467/101022).

 ![Website screenshot](images/WebsiteScreenshot.PNG?raw=true "Title")

-Its purpose is to convert between two notations that are used to write queries in a formal query language called <strong>R</strong>elational <strong>A</strong>lgebra (RA).
+The purpose of the application is to convert between two notations that are used to write queries in a formal query language called <strong>R</strong>elational <strong>A</strong>lgebra (RA).
 Furthermore, the application can take any valid RA query and convert it into another formal query language called <strong>T</strong>uple <strong>R</strong>elational <strong>C</strong>alculus (TRC).

 # Testing Framework